frolovilya/sorting-benchmark/README.md

 Array sizes vary from 0 to 10'000'000 elements depending on sort method general performance.

-Array elements are generated using the following structure patterns:
+Arrays are generated using the following structure patterns:
 * Randomized
   * With elements in given range (min, max)
   * With duplicating elements (many repeating elements)